1. Output information

 How we analyse and interpret the data

-Once the data have been aggregated, the resulting series are analysed by various breakdowns, over time, and against other published sources of rental price growth.
-Any unexpected movements within the series are explored through the record-level data.
-Monthly curiosity meetings are held to review the data and discuss any long-term trends and their drivers.
+Once the data have been aggregated, we analyse the resulting series by various breakdowns, over time, and against other published sources of rental price growth.
+We explore any unexpected movements within the series through the record-level data.
+We hold monthly curiosity meetings to review the data and discuss any long-term trends and their causes.

 How we quality assure and validate the data

-Quality assurance of each of our data sources can be found in our published guidance PIPR Quality Assurance of Administrative Data.
+Quality assurance of each of our data sources can be found in our Quality assurance of administrative data used in the Price Index of Private Rents methodology.

 Each month, test statistics are analysed to ensure the hedonic regression model has run correctly and fit successfully.
 This includes analysing the R-squared of the model (model fit) and significance of the explanatory variables.
-Between January 2015 and December 2023, an average R-squared of 0.87 for England, and 0.79 for Scotland and 0.67 for Wales, is achieved.
+Between January 2015 and December 2024, an average R-squared of 0.86 for England, 0.79 for Scotland, 0.67 for Wales and 0.66 for Northern Ireland is achieved.

-We do a number of internal checks throughout the process, including:
+We conduct a number of internal checks throughout the process, including checking:

-• checking the number of properties being added and dropped from the monthly dataset
+• the number of properties being added and dropped from the monthly dataset

-• checking missingness rates and distributions for property characteristics before their values are imputed
+• missingness rates and distributions for property characteristics before their values are imputed

 How we disseminate the data

 We publish the monthly Private Rent and House Prices, UK release every second or third Wednesday of the month.
-Data are made available through:
+Data are made available through our:

 A table of weights analysis providing information on the aggregate weights used for the index is published annually.

 Most queries can be answered from the website datasets or supporting methods documents.
-Any additional queries regarding the PIPR can be emailed to hpi@ons.gov.uk.
+Please email any additional queries regarding the PIPR to hpi@ons.gov.uk.

 How we review and maintain the data processes

 We continually review our methods to ensure they remain appropriate.
-Any changes to methodology will be announced.
+We will announce any changes to methodology.

 Back to table of contents